Tereza Martincová: 2013–15

 In June 2013, Martincová made her WTA Tour main-draw debut at the Nürnberger Versicherungscup.
 After coming through all three qualifying rounds, she lost to Estrella Cabeza Candela in round one.
 One month later, Martincová once again came through qualifying at the Baku Cup, defeating Oksana Kalashnikova in the first round, but losing to Tadeja Majerič in the second.

 In 2014, first WTA Tour event for Martincová was the Nürnberger Versicherungscup where she qualified for the main draw, and then lost to Anastasia Rodionova.
 She qualified for the Swedish Open in Båstad, before Mona Barthel defeated her in the first round.
-At the Coupe Banque Nationale in Quebec City, Martincová once again passed qualifying, but again lost in the first main-draw round, this time to Shelby Rogers.
+At the Tournoi de Québec, Martincová once again passed qualifying, but again lost in the first main-draw round, this time to Shelby Rogers.

 In 2015, Martincová made her first WTA Tour quarterfinal at the Brasil Tennis Cup after victories over Quirine Lemoine and Ajla Tomljanović.
-She also made her Grand Slam debut at the US Open.
+She also made her major debut at the US Open.

 2016–20

 Martincová at the 2019 Wimbledon Championships.

 In 2016, she improved her best performance on WTA Tour, making it to the semifinals of the Tournois de Québec, and earning victories over Barbora Krejčíková, Ekaterina Alexandrova and Jessica Pegula.

 Martincová realized her best performance at a major championship in 2017, reaching the first round at the US Open by defeating Valentini Grammatikopoulou, Vera Lapko and Georgia Brescia in qualifying.
 She repeated her best performance on the WTA Tour, reaching the semifinals of the Ladies Championship Gstaad.

 In 2018, she reached her second ITF Circuit final in doubles, playing alongside Michaëlla Krajicek.

 She won her fourth ITF title in Essen, defeating Paula Badosa in the 2019 final.
 She achieved her best performance at Wimbledon, reaching the first round by defeating Xu Shilin, Caroline Dolehide and Anna Blinkova in qualifying.
 She also reached the first round of the US Open, repeating her best performance at this tournament, and third qualifying round at the Australian Open.

 Her performances kept improving in 2020 when she repeated her best score in Melbourne, reaching last qualifying round.
-At the Qatar Open, she went through qualifying defeating Kristýna Plíšková and Misaki Doi.
+At the Qatar Ladies Open, she went through qualifying defeating Kristýna Plíšková and Misaki Doi.
 She reached the second round of the tournament by defeating Misaki Doi (playing as lucky loser) again, and then lost to Maria Sakkari.
 This was the first time, she reached the main draw of a Premier-5 tournament.